ASUOP A&E

 The JAM (Jewelry, Art, and Music) Market gave students the chance to shop from 11 vendors.
 A hybrid of Night Market and Thrift Pop-Ups, the JAM Market featured a wide selection of crafty items and 6 live performers.
 Students had a constant revolving door of music, from R&B to jazz, while shopping for handcrafted jewelry, drawings, and more!
 When creating this design, I had to keep the nature of the event in mind – new, fresh, crafty, and whimsical.

 I created the deliverables with a constant “scrapbook feel”, driving home the A (Art) of this market.
-Individual assets, such as the little stickers, maintaining the aspects of the market.
+Individual assets, such as the little stickers, maintain the aspects of the market.
 This was one of the first events where I got into sticker design, and this tape with the custom stickers on the outside creates a unique A&E sticker.
 Resulting in free swag for students, but also free marketing for us in the future.

 JAM Market